jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 review
 *********************************************************************************

 I ran tests to show how to cause Exceptions_, and catch or handle them in tests and programs.
-Would you like to test :doc:`how to measure sleep duration?</how_to/sleep_duration>`
+Would you like to test :doc:`measuring sleep duration?</how_to/sleep_duration>`

 ----